fionapye/FossilJ/README.md

 The plugin provides free, open source tools for semi-automated measurements of fossils, with this first version optimised for drilled and undrilled bivalve shells.

 FossilJ v0.2.1 was built in the FIJI distribution of ImageJ v1.52n.
+ImageJ is an open source Java image processing program designed by the National Institute for Health (NIH) FIJI is Just ImageJ, which comes with many scientific image analysis plugins included.
-FIJI is available to download here: https://fiji.sc/
+FIJI is available to download here: https://fiji.sc/ For more information about ImageJ, including the macro language, visit https://imagej.nih.gov/ij/index.html

 Cite as: Fiona Pye, & Nussaibah Raja-Schoob.
 (2019, July 15).
 FossilJ (Version v0.2.1).
 Zenodo. http://doi.org/10.5281/zenodo.3336200